Quinten/geuze/data/pages/contact.md

 ---
 type: system
 layout: contact.njk
-title: Contact
+title: Contact Us
 metadescription: This is the meta description of the contact page.
 Good for SEO.
   It is not visible on the frontend, but will appear as a summary in search results.
 ---
-This is the contactpage.
+# Contact Us

+Write us a message with the form below and we will get back to you...